Kamry History, Family Crest & Coats of Arms

 Early Origins of the Kamry family

 The surname Kamry was first found in Leicestershire, where Godridius (Geoffroi) de Chambrai was awarded estates in return for his service to William the Conqueror.
 Wace, the Norman poet, mentions Cil de Combrai as one of the knights who challenged King Harold to come forth at Senlac in 1066 and this is probably a reference to Geoffroi de Cambrai.

 Important Dates for the Kamry family

 This web page shows only a small excerpt of our Kamry research.
 Another 248 words (18 lines of text) covering the years 1165, 1199, 1203, 1273, 1500, 1664, 1701, 1798 and 1806 are included under the topic Early Kamry History in all our PDF Extended History products and printed products wherever possible.

 Kamry Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Cambrey, Cambray, Cambrai, Combray, Cambreye, Camray and many more.

 Early Notables of the Kamry family (pre 1700)

 More information is included under the topic Early Kamry Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kamry family to the New World and Oceana
+Migration of the Kamry family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Kamry or a variant listed above: Joseph Cambrey who arrived in Philadelphia in 1847.